My Love: Essential Collection: Commercial reception

-My Love: Essential Collection debuted at number eight on the US Billboard 200, becoming Dion's eleventh top ten album on the chart, with first week sales of 57,000 copies.
-On the Canadian Albums Chart, My Love: Essential Collection debuted at number two, with sales of 17,700 copies, and the following week, the album dropped to number three, selling another 11,000 copies.
-By its third week on the chart, My Love: Essential Collection sank another three spots to number six, and by January 2009, was certified double-platinum by CRIA, denoting shipments of 160,000 copies.
+My Love: Essential Collection debuted at number eight on the US Billboard 200, becoming Dion's 11th top 10 album on the chart, with first‑week sales of 57,000 copies.
+On the Canadian Albums Chart, it debuted at number two with sales of 17,700 copies, and fell to number three the following week with an additional 11,000 copies sold.
+In its third week, the album dropped to number six, and by January 2009 it was certified double platinum by CRIA, denoting shipments of 160,000 copies.
+In 2021, My Love: Essential Collection was further certified four times platinum for sales of 320,000 units.

-In the United Kingdom, the album debuted at number five, selling 42,411 copies and was certified four-times platinum for sales of over 1,200,000 units.
-In Ireland, it peaked at number one and was certified double-platinum in 2008.
-My Love: Essential Collection proved to be very popular in these two countries, as it re-entered the charts many times over the years, spending 300 weeks on the chart in Ireland.
+In the United Kingdom, the album debuted at number five with sales of 42,411 copies and was certified five times platinum for shipments exceeding 1,500,000 units.
+In Ireland, it reached number one and was certified double platinum in 2008.
+The album remained popular in both countries, re‑entering the charts multiple times and spending 327 weeks on the Irish chart.

-It debuted at number one in France and the Netherlands, occupying the top for two weeks in both countries.
-My Love: Essential Collection also topped the chart in Belgium Flanders and peaked inside the top ten in many European countries, reaching number six on the European Top 100 Albums.
-The album also peaked inside top ten in New Zealand and Mexico, and was also certified platinum in Belgium, gold in Mexico, Finland, New Zealand and Hungary.
-Worldwide, it became the forty-second best selling album of 2008, according to the IFPI.
-In addition, Sony Music released The Essential in 2011, with the same track listing, which was certified silver by the BPI in the UK as a standalone album.
+My Love: Essential Collection debuted at number one in France and the Netherlands, holding the top position for two weeks in both countries.
+It also topped the chart in Belgium's Flanders and reached the top 10 in several European markets, peaking at number six on the European Top 100 Albums.
+The album also entered the top 10 in New Zealand and Mexico, and earned platinum certifications in Australia, New Zealand, Belgium, and the Netherlands, and gold certifications in Germany, Finland, Hungary, and Mexico.

+Worldwide, the album ranked as the 42nd best‑selling album of 2008, according to the IFPI.
+In 2011, Sony Music issued The Essential with the same track listing.
+The release was certified gold in Australia and Poland, and silver in the UK.